Did You Ever See a Lassie?: As a game

 The song is often accompanied by a circle singing game.
 Players form a circle and dance around one player.
-When they reach the end of the verse they stop, the single in the middle performs an action (such as Highland dancing), which everyone then imitates, before starting the verse again, often changing the single player to a boy, or a boy can join the center player - thus creating an extra verse in the song ("Did you ever see some children...").
+When they reach the end of the verse they stop, the single in the middle performs an action (such as Highland dancing), which everyone then imitates, before starting the verse again, often changing the single player to a boy, or a boy can join the center player - thus creating an extra verse in the song ("Did you ever see a laddie...").

 References in popular culture and children's media

 The song is featured in the 1963 motion picture Ladybug, Ladybug.
 In the movie, children sing the song as part of a game while walking home from school during a nuclear bomb attack drill.

 The song, as sung by children, was used in a 1990 commercial for Maidenform, and played over a succession of pictures of women in uncomfortable-looking clothing, was followed by the tag-line, "Isn't it nice to live in a time when women aren't being pushed around so much anymore?"

 The song is featured in an episode of The Simpsons, "The Otto Show", and was titled "Hail to the Bus Driver".

+The song is featured in Mothers' Instinct (2024 film).